bomberstudios/fireworks/README.markdown

   - Flattens the selection and locks the resulting bitmap image.
   - Adds a black, semitransparent overlay and locks it.
   - Creates a white rectangle on top of everything.

+- **Plastic**  (No shortcut)

+  Fills the selected object with a vertical gradient based on the current color, giving it a 'Plastic' effect.

 - **Reflection**  (No shortcut)